sciZer0/newdiscoveries/a/README.md

 The real reason for this difference in the distances IS Inertia.

-A more Distance (D) traveled by the object during any given second is due the more Inertial Distance (D2) traveled by the object during the given second.
+A more Distance (D) traveled by the object during any given second is just due the more Inertial Distance (D2) traveled by the object during the given second -- not more Work done by Gravitational Force during the given second.

 > ### The more Distance (D) traveled by the object during any given second, the more Inertial Distance (D2) traveled by the object during the given second.